sanderjo/Docker-image-curl-with-TLS1.3/README.md

 # Docker-image-curl-with-TLS1.3
-Docker image with curl with TLS1.3
+Docker image with curl with TLS1.3, based on Debian Experimental with OpenSSL 1.1.1

-Create image:
+# Create image:
 ```
 sudo docker build --no-cache  -t="curl-with-tls13" .
 ```

+# Usages

 Test which TLS is spoken by a site:
 ```